 - Creative Haircut: I like this one.
 It leaves your hairstyle in the hands of the artist.
 Only go down this route if you absolutely 100% trust and believe in your stylist and you’re ready for a change.

 - Precision vs. Texture: A precision haircut is like a well-crafted piece of architecture – every hair has a place and is done at precise angles and lengths to achieve a defined shape.
 A textured haircut is much like sculpting – you don’t always have a definitive guide, but visually, it looks balanced and intentional.
 It’s created using texturing methods with free-hand layering and is visually designed.

+I believe these haircut terms are the most important.
 My recommendation to you is that, if you want a haircut that works with the hair you have, find someone who specializes solely on cutting and styling hair.
 Chances are that she/he spends time educating themselves and will have more experience with using different techniques to achieve their customers’ dream hairstyles.
 For more inspirations on various haircuts and styles, follow me @sonia_hairstory and my salon @evolvehairstudiotoronto.